iotile/iotile_analytics/docker/iotile_jupyter/README.md

 ## Docker Compose

-A convinient way to store the configuration (to avoid so much typing on the cmd line) is to use docker-compose.
+A convenient way to store the configuration (to avoid so much typing on the cmd line) is to use docker-compose.
 The following snippet shows a possible `docker-compose.yml` file

 ```